Seminar Video content in higher education: new models for licensing and service innovation

-Pim Slot (SURFmarket) and Peter Szegedi (Géant) will start the seminar with an overview of licensing models and of openly licensed video content produced by European higher education institutions.
+Pim Slot (SURFmarket) and Peter Szegedi (Géant) started the seminar with an overview of licensing models and of openly licensed video content produced by European higher education institutions.

-Next, representatives of three platforms will each give a presentation of what they are offering: the Dutch Institute of Sound and Vision, VideoArts and Lynda.com/LinkedIn Learning.
-Each presentation is followed by a use case of a Dutch university for applied sciences or University, and is wrapped-up in a small group discussion.
+Next, each representative of three platforms gave a presentation of what they are offering: the Dutch Institute of Sound and Vision, VideoArts and Lynda.com/LinkedIn Learning.
+Each presentation was followed by a use case of a Dutch university for applied sciences or University, and is wrapped-up in a small group discussion.

 |12.30 hrs||Venue open|